FUNCTIONAL REHABILITATION AND EXERCISE PROGRAMS

 South West & Sydney

-During his 12years of experience as an Exercise Physiologist, Mark has worked on the injury management front in both injury rehabilitation and also injury preventative space.
+Mark has over 10 years experience working as an Exercise Physiologist and has worked on the injury management front in both injury rehabilitation and also injury preventative space.
 Mark has experience working in Medical Practices, Physiotherapy Clinics and Private Practice, covering area’s including; occupational rehabilitation, occupational health and wellness, and musculoskeletal screening and rehabilitation.

 Given he’s a highly accomplished triathlete as well, Mark offers a wide range of training and experience that’s relevant for all clients regardless of background or history.
 Mark has a particular interest in lower limb injury prevention, treatment of tendinopathy pathologies and exercise in a broader context for mental health and psychological wellbeing.